BiogeoscienceslabOxford/kelp_forests/README.md

 Manuscript submitted for publication.

 This is a repository with supplementary material for this paper.
-Contents:
+The contents are:

 Kelp detection algorithm (JS code);

 Methodology workflow;